 Do you see why they’re so powerful?

-Here is an example of what a list articles look like.
+Here is an example of what a list of articles looks like.

-How to articles are so powerful that people almost begin their search query with how to…
+How-to articles are so powerful that people almost begin their search query with a how-to.

-If you’re an author of a blog contributing to web pages, you must have published many how-to articles yourself, especially if you’re in the DIY industry.
+Suppose you’re an author of a blog contributing to web ages.
+You must have published many how-to articles, especially if you’re in the DIY industry.

 Look within yourself or your industry and see what idea you can come up with that people are interested in knowing.

 But for this type of article to work well.
 Your idea must be something you have a genuine experience in it, feel, smell, or touch.